 Children with disabilities may demonstrate alternate ways of meeting the goals of social studies development.
-In particular, children with a cognitive impairment may reach many of these same goals, but at a different pace, with a different degree of accomplishment, and in a different order than typically developing children.
+Children with a cognitive disability may reach many of these same goals but at a different pace, with a different degree of accomplishment, and in a different order than their peers.
 However, the goals for all children are the same, even though the path and the pace toward realizing the goals may be different.
-Principles of universal design for learning (UDL) offer the least restrictive and most inclusive approach to developing environments and curricula that best support the social studies development all children.
+Principles of universal design for learning (UDL) offer the least restrictive and most inclusive approach to developing environments and curricula that best support the social studies development of all children.